Jason Huang 嘉樹

 Department of Physics, Brown University, Providence RI 02912

 Abstract.
-I am a graduate student in physics at Brown University.
-I received my bachelor's degree concentrating in physics and computer science from Brown University in 2025.
+I am a graduate student in physics at Brown University supported by the NSF Graduate Research Fellowship Program (GRFP).
+I received my bachelor's degree in physics and CS from Brown in 2025.

 Research